 Directors of College Counseling and STEM curriculum coordinators from Council member districts, who interact with our nation's best and brightest middle and high school students are eligible to apply for a 3-night, 4-day visit to Annapolis.
-To sign up click here.
+Find more details here.